jmfrancklab/notebook_example/README.md

 # notebook_example
 Example lab notebook using tools embedded in pyspecdata.

-To make this work, unpack the zip/tgz file and register it as a texmf directory (or unpack into your existing registered texmf directory -- [for miktex see here](https://miktex.org/kb/texmf-roots) -- for linux/unix/mac use initexmf).
+To make this work, clone this repo, unpack the zip/tgz file into your home directory, and register it as a texmf directory (or unpack into your existing registered texmf directory -- [for miktex see here](https://miktex.org/kb/texmf-roots) -- for linux/unix/mac use initexmf).
 Then use `pdflatex_notebook_wrapper -synctex=1 notebook.tex` (in the main directory of this repo, the command `pdflatex_notebook_wrapper` is supplied by pySpecData)

 pySpecData comes with embedded with the capability to run and update python environments that are embedded into latex (we haven't done a detailed comparison of this to pythontex, which might also be an alternate option -- this is based on code we've been using for a long time, and just works for us).